VyshnavSanthosh/Micro-blogging-Platform-Using-Django/README.md

-# Tweets Django Project
+# Micro-blogging-Platform

 ## Overview
-The Tweets Django Project is a web application that allows users to create, view, and manage tweets.
+The Micro-blogging-Platform is a web application that allows users to create, view, and manage blogs.
 It features user authentication, allowing users to register, log in, and log out.
 The application is built using Django, a high-level Python web framework.

 ## Features
 - User registration and authentication
-- Create, view, edit, and delete tweets
+- Create, view, edit, and delete blogs
 - User profile management
 - Responsive design with Bootstrap for a modern user interface